MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/cordova.md

 <preference name="LOG_LEVEL" value="2" />
 ```

 Set the value to one of the constants, described well in the official [Android documentation](https://developer.android.com/reference/kotlin/android/util/Log#constants_2).
-Same contants can be used for iOS.
+Same constants can be used for iOS.

 To have as many log messages as possible, use **VERBOSE (2)** level.